-According to our 2017 Virtual Reality Consumer Survey conducted by Greenlight Insights, 88% of Oculus Rift owners are highly interested in social VR experiences.
+According to this year's annual Virtual Reality Consumer Survey conducted in April 2017, 88% of Oculus Rift owners are highly interested in social VR experiences.
 Moreover, two-thirds of Rift owners say would use a social platform every day.

 For marketers, there may be PR value in becoming a first-mover within Facebook Spaces, just there is currently with branded 360-degree video and branded content.
 We can expect branded stickers, 3D objects, 360-degree content and more to start rolling out in the coming years.
 While Facebook has not announced plans to productize Spaces, brands can currently publish their 360-degree photos and videos on Facebook in the hopes that users will choose to view it within the Spaces experience.

 Despite the high-level of interest in social VR experiences, Space’s initial focus on a high-end, 6DoF HMD consumer population.
 Although Spaces will eventually open to other 6DoF headsets, including HTC Vive, high-end mobile, and cardboard headsets will outsell the other headsets by more than double according to our latest global VR headset forecast in the 2017 Virtual Reality Industry Report.
 Therefore, for the near-term, Facebook Spaces will have a limited total addressable market for the social VR app.